memgraph/docs/help-center/faq/memgraph-faq.md

 Memgraph.
 Just [install Docker](https://docs.docker.com/get-docker/) and head over to our [installation instructions for Windows](/memgraph/install-memgraph-on-windows-docker).

+### How to install Memgraph on macOS?

+Memgraph cannot be installed natively on macOS devices but can be installed using **Docker**.
+Docker is an open platform for developing, shipping, and running applications.
+Docker enables us to run Memgraph virtually on any system without having to worry about compatibility issues.
+You don't have to be familiar with Docker to try out Memgraph.
+Just [install Docker](https://docs.docker.com/get-docker/) and head over to our [installation instructions for macOS](/memgraph/install-memgraph-on-macos-docker).

 ### Can I only use Memgraph Lab?